aws-cli-tools/.github/profile/README.md

 # Welcome to the AWS CLI Tools GitHub Organization

-This organization is home to a collection of open-source Command Line Interface (CLI) tools specifically designed for Amazon Web Services (AWS).
+Welcome to the AWS CLI Tools GitHub organization!
+This organization is dedicated to the development of open-source command-line interface (CLI) tools for Amazon Web Services (AWS).

-The main goal of these tools is to enhance the performance and speed of the existing AWS CLI tools.
-This is accomplished by re-engineering these tools using the Rust programming language, known for its performance benefits and memory safety.
+The primary goal of these tools is twofold:

+1. **Enhance the performance and speed of existing AWS CLI tools**: We achieve this by reengineering these tools using the Rust programming language, known for its performance benefits and memory safety.
+2. **Building new tools**: Apart from enhancing existing tools, we also focus on creating new CLI tools that cater to the needs of AWS users and solve unique problems in the AWS ecosystem.

 ## Guiding Principles